 Just for the record… I like that second one much better.

-I’d like challenge you this season: commit to “Find a Way to Win.”
+Going into this summer, I’d like to challenge you once again to commit —commit to “Find a Way to Win.”

 Find your new normal – work in that new normal – and get moving!